 We work to protect the Indonesian landscape by funding local projects in areas that are set aside for conservation, reforestation and sustainable community development.

-Belantara’s primary focus is to allocate grants to support restoration, protection, conservation of endangered species (specifically Sumatran Tiger, Sumatran Elephant, as well as Sumatran and Bornean Orangutan), Institutional development, and community development and empowerment initiatives in Conservation Area, Production Forest, Protection Forest, and Social Forestry on the ten speci ed grant distribution areas across ve provinces on the islands of Sumatra and Kalimantan (Indonesian Borneo).
+Belantara’s primary focus is to allocate grants to support restoration, protection, conservation of endangered species (specifically Sumatran Tiger, Sumatran Elephant, as well as Sumatran and Bornean Orangutan), institutional development, and community development and empowerment initiatives in conservation areas, production forests, protection forests, and social forestry in the ten specified grant distribution areas across five provinces on the islands of Sumatra and Kalimantan (Indonesian Borneo).

-To do so, in 2014 Belantara initiated a creation of Belantara’s Guideline document, which involved a consortium of private sector groups, government and NGO stakeholders during its development process.
-The main objective of the Belantara's guideline document is to align conservation activities carried out by multiple stakeholders.
-It is a multi-stakeholder action plan serves as a supporting guideline for partner groups implementing projects within the specified grant distribution areas,
+Fundamentally, Belantara fully supports the focus and priority initiatives of the Ministry of Environment and Forestry of the Government of Indonesia.
+To be specific, Belantara supports the development of large-scale ecosystem conservation in Sumatra and Kalimantan.
+To that end, Belantara’s Guideline was created in 2014.
+A consortium of private sector groups, governments and NGO stakeholders was involved in its development process.
+The main objective of the document is to align conservation activities carried out by multiple stakeholders.
+It is a multi-stakeholder action plan that serves as a supporting guideline for partner groups implementing projects within the specified grant distribution areas.
+This creates an enabling environment for building consensus and capacity among stakeholders, ensuring that the initiatives in the ecosystem collectively support an environmentally, socially, culturally, and economically sustainable ecosystem.

-creates an enabling environment for building consensus and capacity among stakeholders, and seeks to ensure that the initiatives in the ecosystem collectively support an environmentally, socially, culturally, and economically sustainable ecosystem.
-The Belantara’s Guideline document promotes the Multi- stakeholders approach for a sustainable ecosystem management, identifies ten specified grant distribution areas based on a designed set of criteria, and outlines a number of activities and programs in support of ecosystem strategies relevant to the ecosystems.
+Belantara’s Guideline promotes the multi-stakeholder approach for a sustainable ecosystem management, identifies ten specified grant distribution areas based on a designed set of criteria, and outlines a number of activities and programs in support of ecosystem strategies relevant to the ecosystems.